Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Transitive Guards

 Theorem \ref{t:sizet} immediately gives \TwoNExpTime-upper bound on the complexity of the finite satisfiability problem.
 We however work further to obtain the tight complexity bounds.

 \begin{theorem} The finite satisfiability problem for \GFtTRG{} is \TwoExpTime-complete. \end{theorem}

-The lower bound can be obtained in the presence of just one transitive symbol, as in \cite{Kie06} where (unrestricted) satisfiability problem was concerned.
+The lower bound can be obtained in the presence of just one transitive symbol, as shown in \citeN{Kie06} where the (unrestricted) satisfiability problem is considered.
 The proof there is by an encoding of alternating Turing machines working in exponential space.
 Actually, it involves infinite tree-like models, since the machines are allowed to loop and thus to work infinitely.
-It is however easy to adapt the proof to the case of finite models: it suffices to consider only machines which stop after doubly exponentially many steps, which can then be naturally encoded by finite trees.
-Worth mentioning is that the intended models in the proof from \cite{Kie06} do not contain non-singleton cliques, thus, the proof works also for \GFt{} with one partial order.
+It is however easy to adapt the proof to the case of finite models: it suffices to consider only machines which stop after doubly exponentially many steps, which can then be naturally encoded by finite trees. \begin{remark} The intended models in the proof from \citeN{Kie06} do not contain non-singleton cliques, thus, the proof works also for \GFt{} with one partial order and the (finite) satisfiability problem for \GFtPG{} is \TwoExpTime-hard. \end{remark}

 To justify the upper bound we design an alternating algorithm working in exponential space.
 The $\TwoExpTime$-bound follows then from a well known result that $\TwoExpTime=\textsc{AExpSpace}$ \cite{CKS81}.
-In the description of the algorithm, we will use short phrases of the form \emph{guess an object $A$ such that condition $B$ holds.} In a more formal description it would be replaced with \emph{guess an object $A$ of the appropriate shape, verify that it meets condition $B$ and reject if $B$ is not satisfied}.
+In the description of the algorithm we use short phrases of the form \emph{guess an object $A$ such that condition $B$ holds.} In a more formal description it would be replaced with \emph{guess an object $A$ of the appropriate shape, verify that it meets condition $B$ and reject if $B$ is not satisfied}.

 {\bf Algorithm} {\tt GF$^2{+}$TG{}-FINSAT}.
 Input: a normal form \GFtTG{} formula $\phi$.

 \begin{enumerate}